Help & FAQ

 How to Order Wholesale Bareroot Plants (100+ plants, in quantities of 20+ of a kind)

-2) Upon agreeing to our terms and conditions, we will update your account to access wholesale pricing.
-You can then place your order through our online store.
+2) Upon agreeing to our terms and conditions, we will help you set up a wholesale order through email or over the phone.

 3) Once your order has been packaged up, we will be in touch with any adjustments and to arrange a pick-up/shipping time.